jiehaocao/BEP-SBMD-COVID19/README.md

 ## 3. Kalman Filter (UNDER DEVELOPMENT)

-The **Kalman filter** is a mathematical model that can be used as a predictor or filter.
+The **Kalman filter** is a mathematical model that can be used to estimate the past, present or future states.
 This means that this Kalman Filter can also be applied on the SEIR models or the Logistic Growth Curve, as a filter.
-But in this section, Kalman Filter is used as a predictor, to forecast the spread of COVID-19 in the Netherlands.
-Since, the Kalman Filter is ideal for systems that are continuously changing, the spread of COVID-9, which is time-dependent can also be seen as a continously changing system.
+But in this section the Kalman Filter is used for the estimations of future states, to forecast the spread of COVID-19 in the Netherlands.
+Since, the Kalman Filter is ideal for systems that are continuously changing, the spread of COVID-19, which is time-dependent can also be seen as a continuously changing system.
 <br><br>
 The advantage is that Kalman Filter uses the observed measurements, which are measured over time (*confirmed daily cases*).
 These measurements can contain noise and inaccuracies (*for example in this case: lack of testing, social distancing etc.*), which the Kalman Filter will take into account and therefore produce values that are closer to the actual data (*the prediction would be closer to the actual confirmed cases of that day*).
 <br><br>